moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 - **Troubleshoot via tables.** While stacking views and ephemeral models up until our marts — only building data into the warehouse at the end of a chain when we have the models we really want end users to work with — is ideal in production, it can present some difficulties in development.
 Particularly, certain errors may seem to be surfacing in our later models that actually stem from much earlier dependencies in our model chain (ancestor models in our DAG that are built before the model throws the errors).
 If you’re having trouble pinning down where or what a database error is telling you, it can be helpful to temporarily build a specific chain of models as tables so that the warehouse will throw the error where it’s actually occurring.

-## 5-derived-layer
+## 5-derived

-The final later in the DMET pipeline, as show in the figure in the previous section, the derived layer.
-Here we expect any data base that has been developed outside of the oversight of analytics engineers.
+The final layer in the DMET pipeline, as show in the figure in the previous section, the derived layer.
+Here we expect any database that has been developed outside of the oversight of analytics engineers.
 These databases will be more use specific and will therefore have fewer requirements on them to conform to data modelling concepts like those found in the Kimball methodology.
 We expect the databases here to still pull from the datamarts layer, where possible.

+- **derived** tend to be wide, dense tables, the result of joining facts and dimensions into a single table readymade for a particular analysis.
+In modern data warehousing — where storage is cheap and compute is expensive — we can borrow and add any and all data from dimensional concepts to answer questions about core entities.
+Building the same data in multiple places is more efficient in this paradigm than having to repeatedly rejoin these concepts in the dimensional layer.

 ## 6-the-rest-of-the-project